 The way we shop is changing.
 New technology is being introduced on a daily, and consumers are no longer tied down to the traditional methods of shopping.
 Instead, more and more consumers are shopping from the comfort of their homes.
-With e-commerce on the rise, in-person retail is decreasing, and the way goods are being transported has shifted, thus effecting the trucking industry overall.
+With e-commerce on the rise, in-person retail is decreasing, and the way goods and vehicles are being transported has shifted, thus effecting the trucking industry overall.

 But, how exactly is it changing?
 Here are just some of the ways e-commerce has impacted the industry as a whole: